-CHURTON'S (Archdeacon) Gongora.
+- CHURTON'S (ARCHDRACON) Gongora.
 An Historical Essay on the Age of Philip III. and IV. of Spain.
 With Translations.
 Portrait.
 2 Vols.
-Small Svo.

-Commentary for the use of Families and General Readers.
+Small Svo. - -- New Testament.
+Edited with a Plain Practical Commentary for the use of Families and General Readers.
 With 100 Panoramic and other Views, from Sketches and Photographs made on the Spot.
 2 vols.
 Svo.
 21s.